khelben/rails-boilerplate/README.md

 ```ruby
 gem "rails-boilerplate"
 ```
-This gives you a rake task `boilerplate:install` which does the following things:
+This gives you a generator `boilerplate:install` which does the following things:

 * updates `app/views/layouts/application.html.erb` to include all the elements used in the [H5BP:index.html](https://github.com/h5bp/html5-boilerplate/blob/master/index.html) converted to a Rails compatible ERB file, complete with the necessary rails helper calls.